rawilk/dotfiles/README.md

 > 💡 This setup is intended for fresh Windows installations.

 # A Fresh Windows Setup
 These instructions are for when you've already set up your dotfiles.
-If you want to get started on your own dotfiles you can [find instructions below](#your-own-dotfiles).
+If you want to get started on your own dotfiles, you can [find instructions below](#your-own-dotfiles).

 ## Backup your data